 - 1 pint cherry tomatoes halved

-- To top: fresh cracked black pepper and chopped parsley
+- To top: fresh cracked black pepper, shaved parmesan cheese, and/or chopped parsley

 I made this today for lunch and it was delicious!
 If eating for a whole meal, this is more like 4 servings instead of 10.
 I added hard-boiled egg for more protein on mine and it was great.
 Good tip to get the Tessamae Cesar Dressing.